Feb 27, 2025

-All You Need to Know About UK Crypto Regulations—2024 Guide
+All You Need to Know About UK Crypto Regulations—2025 Guide

-Learn about crypto regulations in the UK and the FCA registration process
+Learn how to comply with crypto regulations in the UK and how to complete the FCA registration process.

 Who is the regulator?

 The Financial Conduct Authority (FCA) is the main financial regulator in the UK.
-It regulates crypto asset providers to ensure that they implement effective Anti-Money Laundering and Countering Terrorism Financing (AML/CFT) policies and procedures.
+It regulates crypto asset providers to ensure that they implement effective Anti-Money Laundering and Countering Terrorism Financing (AML/CFT) policies and procedures, while also adhering to strict UK advertisement and promotion standards.

 Other UK institutions that regulate crypto include: